cscart/docs/en/user_guide/addons/gdpr/compliance.rst

 If you intend to use this way, make sure to update the data processing notifications afterwards (we'll be doing it in step 3).
 The default notifications don't describe this simplified way of contacting you about GDPR-related questions.

 ============================================
-Step 3.
+Step 4.
 Check and Update the Privacy Notices
 ============================================

 The settings of the **GDPR Compliance (EU)** add-on have the **GDPR** tab.
 It contains the list of places where checkboxes for requesting consent will be displayed.
 For each place, you can choose whether or not you want a checkbox for requesting consent to appear.

 .. image:: img/gdpr-checkboxes.png
+    :scale: 30%
     :align: center
     :alt: The notices about personal data processing can be edited separately from each other.